feranick/MultiFit/README.md

 ./multifit.py -i

 where n:
     0: PseudoVoigt
     1: Gaussian
     2: Lorentzian
     3. Voigt

 Fitting parameters are initialized within the "input_parameters.csv" Excel file.

-3. For Headless workstations:
+7. For Headless workstations:
     uncomment the two lines in multifit.py:
         import matplotlib
         matplotlib.use('Agg')

-4. unattended runtime (runs in the background in a headless workstation)
+8. Unattended runtime (runs in the background in a headless workstation)

+    multifit.py -m filename.txt 0 &>> log.txt &

+    or:

     nohop multifit.py > -m filename n > log.txt

     Log.txt will contain the output generated during the fit and usually displayed in the terminal.

 Installation
 =============